renatocaliari/contornos/docs/en/contornos.md

 The possibilities of boosters are almost endless, appearing all the time in the complexity of daily life and favoring the organization's continuous adaptation.

 # Integrative decision
 Integrative decision is a type of decision **in consent** involving all participants in a decision.
-When not specified, by default, an integrative decision involves all participants in an contorno.
+When not specified, by default, an integrative decision involves all participants in a contorno.

 Consent is not a matter of personal preference, but whether there are objections.